apache/kafka/clients/src/main/resources/common/message/README.md

 * "bytes": binary data.

+* "error": an org.apache.kafka.common.protocol.Errors encoded as a 16-bit integer.
+This takes up 2 bytes on the wire.

 In addition to these primitive field types, there is also an array type.
 Array types start with a "[]" and end with the name of the element type.
 For example, []Foo declares an array of "Foo" objects.
 Array fields have their own